elita0/Polygenic-risk-score-calculation/README.md

 ##Softvere
 -All files in the same directiroy including PLINK and PRSice
 ## PLINK
+As a minor allele is used GWAS data

 ## PRSice tool

 Instalation
 PRSice-2 relies on PLINK for genetic data processing.

-https://github.com/choishingwan/PRSice   for PRSice intaltaiton- download
+https://github.com/choishingwan/PRSice   for PRSice intaltaiton- download R packages data.table, magrittr, stringr

-Navigate to the directory where you extracted PRSice (C:\PRSice) using the command: bash cd C:\PRSice

 PRSice usage explanation shame
 R- paltform where PRSice works